wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 You must have administrative privileges to run the installer.

-1. To use any of the installers, copy the appropriate file to the file system of the device.
+1. Copy the _EdgeDataStore.msi_ file to the file system of the device.
 2. To start the installer UI, double-click the _EdgeDataStore.msi_ file in Windows Explorer.

     Alternatively, you can start the installer from the command line with the following command: